lucbarn/polynomial/README.md

 ## Tests

-Unit tests can be run from `polynomial` folder with the following command:
+Unit tests can be run with the following command:

 ```bash
 python3 -m unittest discover -v